An Overview of Italy

 Italy is, normally, clean.
 They have a great pride in their heritage, so they try to keep it with a good presentation.

 If you buy things in a supermarket, they are quite affordable.
 I already told that restaurants are a bit expensive.
 But there are a lot of other affordable ways to eat, like hot-dog kiosks, traditional food counters, and the normal fast food.
 Gas (gasoline) this summer was extremely expensive.
 It was more expensive than in France.
 It was 1,8 euros per litre (probably the same price as the UK).

 Attractiveness and Interest

 It’s absolutely wonderful.
-The most beautiful country I've seen.
+The most beautiful country I've ever seen.
 When driving or walking you can expect to be pleasantly surprised by what you find.
 And after a while you find yourself having higher standards to what you consider beautiful.
 No matter where you go, you will always find something interesting.

 And that’s all for now.
 I hope to write a lot more about Italy (and other countries) in future Hubs.
 And I sure hope you enjoyed reading this one.